aditya93715/Aditya_Portfolio/README.md

 ## About Me

 I am a Full Stack Developer and Server Developer with hands-on, production experience building and supporting scalable MERN stack applications end to end — from API design through deployment.
 I am comfortable owning server-side responsibilities in both Linux (Ubuntu) and Windows environments, and I have delivered three live, production applications during my time as a developer: the RHT Monitor Dashboard, the Freetrack multi-level tracking and admin platform, and my company's official corporate website.
 I am known for taking full ownership of assigned modules, writing clean and maintainable code, and collaborating closely with cross-functional teams to ship reliable software on schedule.
 I am also actively building expertise in agentic AI and LLM-integrated development — including LangChain/LangGraph workflows, RAG pipelines, and MCP-based tool integration — so that I can bring AI-powered features into full stack products.
-You can explore more of my work on my portfolio: **[aditya-portfolio-plum-chi.vercel.app](https://vercel.com/aditya93715s-projects/aditya-portfolio)**.
+You can explore more of my work on my portfolio:(https://aditya-portfolio-sigma-pearl.vercel.app/)**.

 ## Professional Experience